 Which countries/regions are included in the Mittal Institute’s definition of South Asia?

 The Mittal Institute considers the following countries/ regions as part of South Asia: India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan, the Maldives, Myanmar, Afghanistan, and/or the Tibetan Plateau.

-Which fields of study in the humanities and social sciences would be a good fit for the India Fellowship?
+Which fields of study would be a good fit for the India Fellowship?

 What should the plan of research and writing for the applications include?

 Your proposal should include: Project title and a research abstract, research question(s), methodology, and proposed outcome.
 Use 1” margins and Times Roman 12 pt. font.

 Please submit a chapter of your dissertation or thesis.
 You may submit any academic paper, news article, policy brief, or memo that represents your ability to write.

 To whom should the letters of reference be addressed to?